necst/grcuda/README.md

 The automatic DAG scheduling of GrCUDA supports different settings that can be used for debugging or to simplify the dependency computation in some circumstances

 * `ExecutionPolicy`: this regulates the global scheduling policy;
- `default` uses the DAG for asynchronous parallel execution, while `sync` executes each computation synchronously and can be used for debugging or to measure the execution time of each kernel
+ `async` uses the DAG for asynchronous parallel execution, while `sync` executes each computation synchronously and can be used for debugging or to measure the execution time of each kernel
 * `DependencyPolicy`: choose how data dependencies between GrCUDA computations are computed;
-`with_const` considers read-only parameter, while `default` assumes that all arguments can be modified in a computation
+`with/const` considers read-only parameter, while `no-const` assumes that all arguments can be modified in a computation
 * `RetrieveNewStreamPolicy`: choose how streams for new GrCUDA computations are created;
- `fifo` (the default) reuses free streams whenever possible, while `always_new` creates new streams every time a computation should use a stream different from its parent
+ `fifo` (the default) reuses free streams whenever possible, while `always-new` creates new streams every time a computation should use a stream different from its parent
 * `RetrieveParentStreamPolicy`: choose how streams for new GrCUDA computations are obtained from parent computations;
-`default` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint
+`same-as-parent` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint
 * `--grcuda.InputPrefetch`: if present, prefetch the data on GPUs with architecture starting from Pascal.
 In most cases, it improves performance.
 * `--grcuda.ForceStreamAttach`: if present, force association between arrays and CUDA streams.
 True by default on architectures older than Pascal, to allow concurrent CPU/GPU computation.
 On architectures starting from Pascal, it can improve performance.